halodevelopers/Python-data-tools/README.md

 ## Next steps

-As the goal of this course is to help get you up to speed on Python so you can work through a quick start, the next step after completing the videos is to follow a tutorial!
-Here's a few of our favorites:
+As the goal of this course is to help get you up to speed on Python so you can work through a quick start Here's a few of our favorites:

 ## Halodevs Learn Resources